What’s the common ingredient in whiskey and economic development? Water.

 -Heather Syverson, Communications Specialist

 On the tour of the distillery, we learned Jack Daniel purchased Cave Spring Hollow and its surrounding land in 1866 for just $2,148.
 The tour guide called the water from Cave Spring Hollow the “lifeblood” of Jack Daniel’s whiskey.
-The water comes from a spring way below the cave’s surface and has a constant water temperature of 56 degrees.
+This is because the water comes from a spring way below the cave’s surface and has a constant water temperature of 56 degrees.
 Standing next to the cave was like a cool blast from an air conditioner in the Tennessee heat.

 The water from Cave Spring Hollow is naturally treated by limestone which adds minerals and removes iron from the water.
 Of course, nowadays it goes to a water treatment facility before making its way into the whiskey that gets shipped all over the world.
 But it wasn’t always that way.